Installing a ventilation system to your home can keep indoor air from turning stale and balance humidity levels.

 How Indoor Air Quality Affects Your Health

-VOCs can be released by things in your home, such as building materials, flooring or furniture.
-They can also be located in various air fresheners and scented candles.
-Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other symptoms.
+VOCs can be released by items in your home, such as building materials, flooring or furniture.
+They can also be detected in various air fresheners and scented candles.
+Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other symptoms.

-Numerous scientific studies have learned respiratory diseases, asthma and other health problems are connected to inferior indoor air quality.
+Numerous scientific studies have learned respiratory diseases, asthma and other health conditions are linked to inferior indoor air quality.
 Allergies can also be worsened by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality

 - Persistent cold or flu symptoms.
-A sore throat or runny nose that never improves could be linked to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+A sore throat or runny nose that never goes away could be linked to air quality.
+This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are susceptible to indoor pollution and may react by becoming dry, itchy or watery.

 - Tiredness or feeling faint.
 Taking in chemical pollutants can have an influence on your energy levels.